instaloader/instaloader/docs/index.rst

    :description:
       Command line tool to download pictures (and videos) from Instagram.
-      Instaloader downloads public and private profiles, hashtags, user stories, feeds, comments, geotags, captions and other metadata of each post.
+      Instaloader downloads public and private profiles, hashtags, user stories, feeds, saved media, comments, geotags, captions and other metadata of each post.

 Instaloader
 ===========